Witness Impeachment As It Relates To Los Angeles Criminal Defense

 Another good form of impeachment that I use all the time in a criminal case in Los Angeles – that typically occurs at the trial is, usually there’s been a preliminary hearing already or the witness has already testified under penalty of perjury, and now here they are again testifying at the trial.
 If they say something different than what they said at the preliminary hearing, that’s the best impeachment because both scenarios are under penalty of perjury, they’re on the witness stand at the time and that’s when you can really get them – to be able to bring the entire testimony up, impeach them, ask the judge to take judicial notice of the preliminary hearing, explain it to the jury, explain it to the witness.
 Wait a minute – didn’t you testify under penalty of perjury a few months ago at a preliminary hearing and we asked you a very specific question – and now look, you’re changing your testimony.
 Now you’ve got the witness.
 Now you can really dig in and destroy their credibility through effective impeachment.
 It’s one of the most important terms in LA County when it comes to good criminal defense work.

-A lawyer must know how to impeach a witness.
+A lawyer must know how to impeach a witness or know how to discredit a wittiness who is clearly lying.
 Without this ability, they’re not effective and cannot really do damage to their testimony and hence, damage to the prosecution’s case.

 For more information on Impeachment In A Los Angeles Criminal Case, A Free Strategy Session is your best step.
 Get the information and legal answers you are seeking by calling (213) 374-3952 today.